-Mimicry and Mirroring Can Be Good... or Bad
+Mimicry and Mirroring Can Be Good or Bad

 Mirroring and mimicry may increase or decrease rapport and liking.

 Various social contexts where people were mimicked can give people the chills—literally.
-Leander, Chartrand and Bargh’s (2011) first study actually demonstrated those not being mimicked resulted in the non-mimicked person feeling colder while studies two and three demonstrated that it was not the presence of mimicking that creating feelings of coldness but rather it was the “inappropriateness” of the mimicry and racial differences.
+Leander, Chartrand and Bargh’s (2011) first study actually demonstrated those who were not mimicked resulted in the non-mimicked person feeling colder while studies two and three demonstrated that it was not the presence of mimicking that creating feelings of coldness but rather it was the “inappropriateness” of the mimicry and racial differences.